 Below you will find Policies and Procedures practiced and enforced on Campus.
 These Policies and Procedures include things such as grilling, football, housekeeping, building access, bicycles, guests, hygiene, lockouts, storage, pest control, courtesy hours, snow removal, substance-free housing, window screens, etc.

 Students must read and understand the SVSU Policy Concerning the Use of Alcohol and Other Drugs.

-Substance Free Housing: This housing option provides an environment to students free of alcohol, tobacco, and other drugs.
+Substance Free Housing: This housing option provides an environment for students free of alcohol, tobacco, and other drugs.
 Residents may request Substance Free Housing at the time they submit their Housing Contract.
-Students living in substance free housing agree to support a zero-tolerance lifestyle for the use/possession of alcohol, other drugs and tobacco products.
+Students living in substance-free housing agree to support a zero-tolerance lifestyle for the use/possession of alcohol, other drugs and tobacco products.
 Residents will not introduce any alcohol, controlled substances, tobacco products, and/or paraphernalia into the living environment.
 Residents will not host others who are under the influence or carry any alcohol or controlled substances.
 Students living in substance-free housing who are responsible for violations of the SVSU Alcohol and Other Drug policy may jeopardize the privilege of living on campus.
 Consequences could include relocation to other housing facilities, removal from University Housing facilities and/or other sanctions.